Continued from here.

 #75.
 Odd Fellows Hall, 549-551 East Nash Street.

 Built in 1894 (cornerstone) for the Hannibal Lodge Number 1552, this three-story, six-bay, brick structure is the oldest completely preserved commercial building in Wilson and is an important landmark in East Wilson, the historic black neighborhood.
 The lodge occupied the third story, with the first story devoted to commercial enterprises and the second to offices and various business concerns.
 The building was built for Samuel H. Vick (1863-1946), one of Wilson’s leading blacks, who was extremely active in promoting fraternal organizations in the black communities of the state at the turn of the century; in the 1908 city directory, Vick is listed as permanent secretary of this lodge.
 Vick was also extremely active in the religious, social, banking, educational, and civic activities of Wilson’s expanding Negro population, and served as the postmaster from 1889 to 1894 and 1898 to 1903.
 The officers of the Hannibal Lodge were among the most prominent citizens of the black community and included J. Lewis Williams, A.D.
 Dawson, M.H.
 Cotton, Jacob Speight, and Dr. F.S.
 Hargrove [Hargrave].
-The lodge disbanded in the early 1920s.
+The lodge apparently ceased to meet in the 1980s.

 The facade is comprised of three identical, two-bay fronts; the only difference is that the 551 is a lighter shade of brick.
 The first story of 549 is essentially intact.
 Each of the three entrances has a transom with segmental drip molds; only one has a replacement door.
 The first story of 551 was altered in the mid 1970s by the replacement of the central door with two windows.
 The second and third stories both contain four-over-four sash windows in segmental surrounds with corbeled, segmental drip moldings.
 These drop moldings are connected by a corbeled band just above mid-window, thus uniting all six windows.
 The sills are cut stone.
 Crowning the facade is a noteworthy cornice composed of abbreviated, corbeled pilasters, a frieze of recessed panels, and a cornice consisting of a row of brick soldier course dentils and top most bands of corbeled brick.
 The side elevations are identical and have seven bays containing the same windows with segmental drip moldings as on the front but minus the connecting corbeled band.
 The six-bay rear elevation is identical to the others with the exception of doors in the central bay of each store and a door in the northwest end bay of the second story that is reached by a wooden stair from the rear.
 A small cement block shed and a cement block fuel barrel holder hide a portion of the first story.